Data Room

 Approximately 50% equity and 50% senior secured project debt.
 Equity funds early development and execution, while debt is introduced after key de-risking milestones including site control, finalized scope, and committed equity.
 Construction-period interest is capitalized.

 Yes.
-Capital is deployed in phases tied to defined milestones: site control, talent commitments, finalized construction pricing, permitting, and debt commitment.
+Capital is deployed in phases tied to defined milestones: site control through land acquisition, talent commitments, finalized construction pricing, permitting, and debt commitment.
 This limits capital at risk during early development and aligns investor exposure with demonstrated progress.

 Governance & Investor Rights